akiva-capital-holdings/pairwyse-dsl/demo/v2/FE-demo-v2.md

 4. `git checkout 40daf2a339f1e639e2d7961596bd55efd1eaca99`
 5. `yarn`
 6. In one terminal window: `npx hardhat node`
 7. In another terminal window: `npx hardhat run --network localhost scripts/deploy.demoV2.ts`.
-Remember the ContextFactory, Parser, and Preprocessor addresses that are displayed in the console.
+Write down the ContextFactory, Parser, and Preprocessor addresses that are displayed in the console.
 This script also have generated a new file: `scripts/agreement.bytecode`.
-The file contents Agreement bytecode; remember this bytecode.
+The file contents Agreement bytecode; copy this bytecode.

 ### Setup FE